-- HSE awards received during the reporting period: - In the Republic of Congo: - 4,000,000 hours without LTI on Total contract in July 2014

-In Gabon:

-- 7,500,000 hours without LTI on Total GMC contract in December 2014 - 2,000,000 hours without LTI on Shell Gabon contract in November 2014 In Nigeria: - 6,600,000 hours without LTI at OKPAI (onshore site) in December 2014 - 2,000,000 hours without LTI in April 2014 at AFAM (onshore site) - Significant change during the reporting period: the opening of an office in Bolivia. - Organizational structure: - Corporate Seat: Breda, the Netherlands. - International Support and Coordination Office: Monaco. - Offices and operations worldwide: France, Italy, the Republic of Congo, Gabon, Nigeria, Angola, Mozambique, Libya, Iraq, South Sudan, Kazakhstan, Russia, Bolivia and Switzerland.
+- HSE awards received during the reporting period: - In the Republic of Congo: - -5,000,000 hours without LTI on the Total contract in September 2015 - In Gabon - -8.500,000 hours without LTI on the Total GMC contract in December 2015 - -2,300,000 hours without LTI on the Shell Gabon contract in November 2015 - In Libya - -4,300,000 hours without LTI at the Mellitah Complex (onshore site) in December 2015 In Nigeria: - -7,200,000 hours without LTI at OKPAI (onshore site) in December 2015 - -2,500,000 hours without LTI in April 2015 at AFAM (onshore site) - Organizational structure: - Corporate Seat: Breda, the Netherlands. - International Support and Coordination Office: Monaco. - Offices and operations worldwide: France, Italy, the Republic of Congo, Gabon, Ghana, Nigeria, Angola, Mozambique, Libya, Iraq, South Sudan, Kazakhstan, Russia, Bolivia and Switzerland.

-Dietsmann was founded in the Netherlands by its President & CEO Peter Kütemann and is the leading independent Operation & Maintenance (0&M) specialist for the Oil, Gas, LNG and power industry with 37 years of accumulated plant and equipment expertise.
+Dietsmann was founded in the Netherlands by its President & CEO Peter Kütemann and is the leading independent Operation & Maintenance (0&M) specialist of continuous production plant in the oil & gas, power and mining industry with 39 years of accumulated plant and equipment expertise.